dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 > the sequence `Bag` of `X` such that : there is some `Y` such that : `f(X,Y)` is true

-The same phenomenon as for `bagof/3` occurs if a variable is bound before the call (this looks correct, unlike for  `bagof/3`)
+The same phenomenon as for `bagof/3` occurs if a variable is bound before the call (this looks correct, unlike for  `bagof/3` where the `^` muddies the water)

 ```
 ?- Y=2,findall(X,f(X,Y),Bag).